Any questions? Give us a call: 800-909-8034

 7. Country clubs & senior living

-From patio furniture to dining room tables and chairs, country clubs and senior living facilities need commercial grade furnishings.
+From patio furniture to dining room tables and chairs, country clubs and senior living facilities need commercial-grade furnishings.
 These places offer an upscale ambiance and cater to guests with varying needs.
-Portable tables and chairs can be a boon, allowing large rooms to switch from leisure and living areas to dining rooms with ease.
+Portable tables and chairs also allow large rooms to switch from leisure and living areas to dining rooms with ease.

 8. Office spaces